Tuesday, June 9, 2026

 Monitoring tools periodically revisit pages that previously contained backlinks.
 If the link is no longer found, it is recorded as a lost backlink.

-These reports help users identify changes in their backlink profile and understand when previously existing links are no longer active.
+Many tools provide separate reports that list links that have disappeared.
+These reports help users identify changes in their backlink profile and understand when previously existing links are no longer active during a link profile audit.

 Using Dashboards to Observe Backlink Changes